Active School Travel Pilot Program

 How do I get my school involved?

-The Active School Travel Pilot Program is conducted in partnership with the Ministry of Transportation and is directed and implemented by BC Healthy Communities.
+The Active School Travel Pilot Program is conducted in partnership with the Ministry of Transportation and is managed and delivered by BC Healthy Communities Society.